opencasestudies/ocs-bp-diet/README.md

 `str_replace()`, `str_replace_all()`, `str_which()`, `str_count()`,
 `str_remove_all()`, and `str_trim()`.

-This case study also cpvers how to use the `tidyr` functions such as `pivot_wider()` and `pivot_longer()` for reshaping data and the `separate()` function for creating new columns from an exisiting column.
+This case study also covers how to use the `tidyr` functions such as `pivot_wider()` and `pivot_longer()` for reshaping data and the `separate()` function for creating new columns from an existing column.
 In addition, the case study covers how to replace `NA` values with a specific value using the `replace_na()` function.